anyapages/holy-grail-app/README.md

 ## Installation

-- Install Redis then run its server `src/redis-server`
+- Install Redis then run it with `src/redis-server`
 - ```npm install```
 - `node index.js` run on `http://localhost:3000`.